 By Tim Lambert

 The first coffee house in London opened in 1652 and by the end of the 17th century there were hundreds of them.
-Lloyds Coffee House opened in London in the 18th century and soon became a centre of marine insurance.
-However by the mid-18th century coffee houses were past their heyday in England.
-Merchants met to do business in specialist exchanges and gentlemen's clubs took over as the places where well to do men met to socialise and chat.
+Lloyds Coffee House opened in London in the 18th century and soon became a center of marine insurance.
+However, by the mid-18th century coffee houses were past their heyday in England.
+Merchants met to do business in specialist exchanges and gentlemen's clubs took over as the places where well to do men met to socialize and chat.

-Meanwhile the first coffee houses in America opened in 1689.
-Merchants Coffee House opened in 1737 and it became an important meeting place.
+Meanwhile the first coffee house in America opened in Boston, Massachusetts in 1689.
+Merchants Coffee House opened in New York in 1737 and it became an important meeting place.
 In America drinking coffee rather than tea became patriotic after the Boston Tea Party of 1773 (a protest against a British tax on tea).

 In the early 18th century the Dutch began growing coffee in Indonesia.
-Also in the 18th century people began growing coffee in Brazil.
-By the early 19th century coffee plantations in Brazil were booming.
-In the 20th century a vast amount of coffee was grown in Uganda.
+Also in the 18th-century people began growing coffee in Brazil.
+By the early 19th-century coffee plantations in Brazil were booming.
+In the 20th century, a vast amount of coffee was grown in Uganda.
+The modern coffee percolator was invented in 1889 by Hanson Goodrich.

 During the Second World War coffee was rationed for a short time in the USA.
 Coffee rationing was introduced in November 1942 but it only lasted until July 1943.